circonus/irondb-docs/zfs-guide.md

 # ZFS Setup Guide

-In the following guide we will demonstrate a typical IRONdb installation on RHEL/CentOS 7, using ZFS.
+In the following guide we will demonstrate a typical IRONdb installation on Linux, using ZFS.

 This guide assumes a server with the following storage configuration:
-* One or more OS drives with ext4 on LVM, md, etc., depending on installer choices.
+* One or more OS drives with ext4 on LVM, md, etc., depending on installer choices and/or operator preference.
 * 12 data drives attached via a SAS or SATA HBA (non-RAID) that will be used exclusively for ZFS.